uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The funding formula for First Nations schools was last updated in 1996, and does not take into account the range of basic and contemporary education components needed to deliver a good-quality education in the twenty-first century, such as information and communication technologies, sports and recreation, language proficiency, and library services.[^60]
 Worse still, since 1996, funding growth for First Nations education has been capped at 2%, an amount that has been insufficient to keep pace with either inflation or the rapid increases in the Aboriginal student population.[^61]
 Meanwhile, between 1996 and 2006, funding to provincial and territorial school systems increased annually by 3.8%, almost double the increase for reserve schools.[^62]
-The underfunding of reserve schools<!--x-->
-likely violates Treaty promises about education, and makes it very difficult to overcome the educational and consequent income gaps.
+The underfunding of reserve schools <!-- page 202 -->likely violates Treaty promises about education, and makes it very difficult to overcome the educational and consequent income gaps.

 In many cases, the fees that First Nations are charged when they send their children to provincial schools are higher than the amount of funding they receive from Canada per student.[^63]